GullikX/regea/README.md

 ### Data preprocessing

-This section assumes a log file `output.log` which contains a series of test cases, some successful and some some failed.
+This section assumes a log file `output.log` which contains a series of test cases, some successful and some failed.

 Make sure that the log file is well-formatted:
 ```